-- Local SEO content for businesses.
+- Local SEO business content.

 - PPC landing pages.

-- Link building content.
+- Link-building content.

 - Guest posts for SEO.

-When to Hire a Copywriter
+When To Hire an SEO Copywriter

 Therefore, you’ll want to hire a copywriter who specializes in the exact type of copy you need and knows how to convert that specific type of traffic.